slatedocs/slate/source/includes/stackpath/_workloads.md

 `deployments.maxInstancesPerPop` <br/>*int* | The maximum number of instances per PoP.
 Only applicable if autoscaling is enabled.
 Should be greater than zero and less than 50.

 <aside class="notice">
-A workload can be created without any `ports`.
+A workload can be added without any `ports`.
 However, `ports.publicPort` and `ports.protocol` are required to open a port or port range at workload creation.
 </aside>

 <!-------------------- EDIT A WORKLOAD -------------------->